 The most significant influence of the auroral region on the spacecraft are radiation effects.
 Even at low altitudes there are energetic particles, which interact with the spacecraft.
 This effects the electronics.
 Single event upsets rate are high, and spacecraft charging occurs.
 These properties are also encountered in equatorial medium and high earth orbits, that is in altitudes > 1000 km.
+The dominant particular species in the auroral region is atomic oxygen.
+We discuss erosion of a silver plate due to atomic oxygen in Section 2.2.3.

-Figure 1.5: Latitude vs. Altitude plot.
+Figure 1.5 : Latitude vs. Altitude plot.
 The graphic has been computed using Mathematica.